zineb0v0/SilentDialogue/README.md

 ## 🌟 What is SilentDialogue?

-**SilentDialogue** is an innovative real-time sign language interpretation system that leverages computer vision and deep learning to translate hand gestures into text.
-Designed with accessibility in mind, this application provides a seamless bridge between sign language users and non-signers.
+**SilentDialogue** is an innovative real-time sign language interpretation system that leverages computer vision and machine learning (deep learning) to translate hand gestures into text.
+Designed with accessibility in mind, this application provides a bridge between sign language users and non-signers.

 ### 🎯 Key Features
 - **Real-time Processing** - Instant translation with under 100ms latency
-- **High Accuracy** - 94.2% accuracy on our test dataset
+- **High Accuracy** - high accuracy on our test dataset
-- **User-Friendly Interface** - Intuitive PyQt5-based GUI
+- **User-Friendly Interface** - PyQt5-based GUI
 - **Customizable Vocabulary** - Easily train new signs
-- **Offline Operation** - No internet required after setup
-- **Multi-Platform** - Windows, macOS, and Linux support

 ##  Quick Start
 ```bash